Jack Givens: Collegiate career

 Givens earned Kentucky Mr. Basketball and Parade All-American honors after his senior year at Lexington's Bryan Station High School in 1974.
 In his freshman year at the University of Kentucky, the Wildcats finished as national runners-up, falling 92–85 to UCLA in the 1975 Final Four championship game.
 In 1978, Givens and Kentucky returned to the Final Four at the Checkerdome in St. Louis, Missouri.
 After leading Kentucky to a semifinal victory over the Arkansas, he scored a career-high 41 points and made 18 of 27 field goal attempts against Duke to help Kentucky clinch their fifth NCAA Championship in men's basketball.

 Givens lettered four times in varsity basketball from 1974–75 to 1977–78.
 In that span, he scored 2,038 points in 123 games (16.6 ppg), ranking third on the school's all-time scoring list.
 He was named first team all-Southeastern Conference three times from 1976 to 1978 and was a consensus second-team All-American in 1978.
 Kentucky retired Givens' #21 jersey and a banner in his honor hangs in the rafters of Rupp Arena, Kentucky's home court.

 NBA career

 Following his collegiate career, the Atlanta Hawks drafted Givens with the 16th overall pick in the 1978 NBA draft.
-He played two years for the Hawks, scoring 1,040 points in 156 games (6.7 ppg).
+Over two seasons for the Hawks, Givens averaged 16.7 minutes per game adding 6.7 points on 40.1% shooting.